OPS-E2E-PPE/VBA-Docs/api/Outlook.Results.ItemAdd.md

 ## Remarks

 This event does not run when a large number of items are added to the folder at once.
-It is not available in Microsoft Visual Basic Scripting Edition (VBScript).
+It's not available in Microsoft Visual Basic Scripting Edition (VBScript).

 ## Example

 In this Visual Basic for Applications (VBA) example, when a new contact is added to the **Contacts** folder, the contact item is attached to an email message and sent to a distribution list named "Sales Team".
 The sample code must be placed in a class module, and the `Initialize_handler` routine must be called before the event procedure can be called by Microsoft Outlook.

 ```vb